gerritjvv/fun-utils/README.md

 ;; "got " [70 71 72 73 74 75 76 77 78 79]
 ;; "got " [80 81 82 83 84 85 86 87 88 89]
 ;; "got " [90 91 92 93 94 95 96 97 98 99]

+;; the buffered-chan excepts a check function as last argument [ch-source buffer-count timeout-ms buffer-or-n check-f] ;; that allows for custom checking apart from the count and timeout ;; please see fun-utils.buffered-chan-tests for more information

 ```